 Saint Louis University reaches many of the world’s needs with its Jesuit mission.
 In 2019, the Jesuit government in Rome issued the Universal Apostolic Preferences for the Society of Jesus (the Jesuits).
 The Apostolic Preferences are the fruit of a two-year discernment with Jesuits and their mission partners, including SLU.

-The Mission Matters podcast is one of the initiatives from the Office of Mission and Identity that seeks to give voice to the ways the SLU community is living out these Apostolic Preferences as a Jesuit institution.
+The Mission Matters podcast is one of the initiatives from the Division of Mission and Identity that seeks to give voice to the ways the SLU community is living out these Apostolic Preferences as a Jesuit institution.